 1. Survey often

-You may get team results from company-wide engagement surveys on an annual or quarterly basis.
+You may get team results from company-wide engagement surveys annually or quarterly.
 Insights from these surveys are highly valuable, especially when comparing results for your team against benchmarks inside and outside your company.

-We recommend this manager action guide to find out more about understanding and acting on your results.
+We recommend this manager action guide to learn more about understanding and acting on your results.
 However, that’s only a start.
 You could also consider sending pulse surveys to your team more frequently.
 These surveys have fewer questions and focus on measuring team engagement, specific actions, and changes.

 2. Analyze the data and openly discuss it with your reports

-When you get your team survey results, they might seem overwhelming.
+When you get your team's survey results, they might seem overwhelming.
 Where do you even begin?
-To start, remember the goal: you are trying to create a shared understanding of the employee experience so that the people on your team can make informed decisions on where to focus and take action.
+To start, remember the goal: you are trying to create a shared understanding of the employee experience so that your team members can make informed decisions on where to focus and take action.

-Sharing guidance with your team can be powerful if you focus on the goal, and avoid sharing any information that could get you into a “who said what” scenario.
-Provide only the information team members need in order to find a focus or gain a shared context.
-No more, no less.
+Sharing guidance with your team can be powerful if you focus on the goal and avoid sharing any information that could get you into a “who said what” scenario.
+Provide only the information team members need to find a focus or gain a shared context – no more, no less.

 3. Actively listen

-Truly listenwhen you engage with your employees about survey results.
+Truly listen when you engage with your employees about survey results.
 Pay attention, listen more than you talk, withhold judgment, and reflect on what they’re saying.
-It’s also a good idea to create regular opportunities to talk with your team.
-Listening can’t be a “one and done” thing.
+Creating regular opportunities to talk with your team is also a good idea.
+Listening can’t be a “one-and-done” thing.
 You need to create a culture of listening.

 4. Set up the next steps

-Confirming your understanding of what you heard and setting up a clear follow-up process is critical.
-Taking action on what you heard is a key component in winning employee trust and getting your people to keep up the conversation with you.
+Confirming your understanding of what you heard and setting up a straightforward follow-up process is critical.
+Taking action on what you hear is key to winning employee trust and getting your people to keep up the conversation.

 With engagement survey insights and actions that ensue, you are becoming equipped to be a holistic manager and build a more effective team, especially as you integrate this data into the performance conversation.

-Managers can use engagement and performance data together to create a better team environment and lift up the whole team.
+Managers can use engagement and performance data to create a better team environment and uplift the whole team.

 1. Our Foresight Engine gives you the power to be predictive